 - improvement notice

-- additional condition(s) on the Licence to Use Pesticides
+- additional condition(s) on the pest control licence

 The PHW Act and the Regulations, can be obtained from the Victorian legislation and parliamentary documents website.